Four-manifolds, geometries and knots: Geometries

 \section{Geometries}

 An $n${\it -dimensional geometry} $\mathbb{X}$ in the sense of Thurston is represented by a pair $(X,G_X)$ where $X$ is a complete 1-connected $n$-dimensional Riemannian manifold and $G_X$ is a Lie group which acts effectively, transitively and isometrically on $X$ and which has discrete subgroups $\Gamma$ which act freely on $X$ so that $\Gamma\backslash X$ has finite volume.
 (Such subgroups are called {\it lattices}.)
 Since the stabilizer of a point in $X$ is isomorphic to a closed subgroup of $O(n)$ it is compact, and so $\Gamma\backslash X$ is compact if and only if $\Gamma\backslash G_X$ is compact.
 Two such pairs $(X,G)$ and $(X',G')$ define the same geometry if there is a diffeomorphism $f:X\to X'$ which conjugates the action of $G$ onto that of $G'$.
 (Thus the metric is only an adjunct to the definition.)
 We shall assume that $G$ is maximal among Lie groups acting thus on $X$, and write $Isom(\mathbb{X})=G$, and $Isom_o(\mathbb{X})$ for the component of the identity.
 A closed manifold $M$ is an $\mathbb{X}${\it -manifold} if it is a quotient $\Gamma\backslash X$ for some lattice in $G_X$.
 Under an equivalent formulation, $M$ is an $\mathbb{X}$-manifold if it is a quotient $\Gamma\backslash X$ for some discrete group $\Gamma$ of isometries acting freely on a 1-connected homogeneous space $X=G/K$, where $G$ is a connected Lie group and $K$ is a compact subgroup of $G$ such that the intersection of the conjugates of $K$ is trivial, and $X$ has a $G$-invariant metric.
 The manifold {\it admits a geometry of type} $\mathbb{X}$ if it is homeomorphic to such a quotient.
 If $G$ is solvable we shall say that the geometry is of {\it solvable Lie type}.
-If $\mathbb{X}=(X,G_X)$ and $\mathbb{Y}=(Y,G_Y)$ are two geometries then $X\times Y$ supports a geometry in a natural way; however the maximal group of isometries $G_{X\times Y}$ may be strictly larger than $G_X\times G_Y$.
+If $\mathbb{X}=(X,G_X)$ and $\mathbb{Y}=(Y,G_Y)$ are two geometries then $X\times Y$ supports a geometry in a natural way; $G_{X\times Y}=G_X\times G_Y$ if $X$ and $Y$ are irreducible and not isomorphic, but otherwise $G_{X\times Y}$ may be larger.